 - Vegetation species (if known) and distances between structures and vegetation

 - Revegetation area

-- Vegetation mapped for all trees 4 metres or more in height or 40 centimetres or greater in trunk circumference (measured 1 metre above the ground) including:
+- vegetation mapped for all native trees 4 metres or more in height or 31.5 centimetres or greater in trunk circumference (measured 1.3 metres above the ground) including:

-- Identify any trees including those proposed to be removed and those to be retained
+- identifying any trees including those proposed to be removed and those to be retained

-- Approximate height, circumference of trunk and canopy spread of trees
+- approximate height, circumference of trunk at 1.3 metres above ground and canopy spread of trees

-- Identify any trees with nests, hollows or other potential nesting/roosting values
+- identifying any trees with nests, hollows or other potential nesting/roosting values

 State vegetation protection legislation

-The Department of Environment and Resource Management (DERM) administer the Vegetation Management Act.
+The Department of Natural Resources and Mines (DNRM) administer the Vegetation Management Act 1999.

-If you would like to know whether you need a permit to clear vegetation under this state legislation, contact DERM on 13 74 68 or visit the DERM website.
+If you would like to know whether you need a permit to clear vegetation under this state legislation, contact DNRM on 13 74 68 or visit the DNRM website.